MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Add-AzureRMResourceProviderRegistration.md

 # Add-AzureRMResourceProviderRegistration

 ## SYNOPSIS
-This cmdlet adds a resource provider manifest to azure stack resource manager.
+Adds a resource provider manifest to the azure stack resource manager.
-This is needed to register any new resource provider with resource manager.

 ## SYNTAX